0116 4300 272

 Our Leicester Surveyors are fully qualified MRICS members and Registered Home Inspectors and RICS Regulated Valuers ensuring the practice complies with exacting standards.

 We provide a professional, cost effective residential property survey service and try to be as accessible as possible.
 Our survey reports are written in plain language with minimal caveats.
 Our clients like our straight forward approach, and that we try to go that little bit further on behalf of the client.
-Clients are particular welcome to attend the survey so that defects can be discussed on site.
+Clients are particularly welcome to attend the survey so that defects can be discussed on site.

 Property matters can be very worrying.
 You can invariably telephone one of our Chartered Surveyors between 8.00 am and 6 .00 pm seven days per week.
 If you have a problem or don't understand something please feel free to call.
 Clients are also most welcome to meet our surveyors on site